neoxr/neoxr-bot/README.md

 ### Run on Heroku

-To run this bot on Heroku you only need to add 2 buildpacks :
+To run this bot on Heroku you only need to add 2 buildpacks and choose region EU (EUROPE) for your app :

 + NodeJS
 + FFMPEG [https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git)